enijar/react-xr-ui/README.md

 [**View Live Examples**](https://enijar.github.io/react-xr-ui/)

-> ⚠️ Not ready for production use

-> Whilst this package is open, it's primary users are for devs at [Finer Vision](https://github.com/finer-vision).
-We've been useing this
+> We've been using this package for various WebXR projects at [Finer Vision](https://github.com/finer-vision).
+We think it's a good
-> package to build VR UIs for a number of client projects.
-We're keen on opening this up to the wider open-source community, so open a PR or
-> issue if you want us to add missing features to the package.
+> library, so we've open sourced it.
+If you want more features added or bugs fix please open a pull request or issue

 ### Install